-- Subscriber base is understood to be highly dependent on prepaid customers. - Mobile data services face government censoring and filtering. - Lacks presence in the wireline sector for converged services. - US sanctions put limits on potential network equipment partners.

-Opportunities

-- Smartphone adoption is high and active 3G/4G users increased to 28% of total subscribers within a year of launching services. - Strong take-up of mobile data services opens opportunity to expand advanced datacentric VAS. - Continuing network roll-out programme will have a positive effect on future growth. - Lifting of sanctions from 2016 will improve economic outlook and ease imports of network equipment and services.
+Strengths Iran's second largest mobile operator, with an estimated market share of around 37%.
+Has a major strategic backer in the form of South Africa's MTN Group.
+First to market with 3G and 4G services.
+Weaknesses Subscriber base is understood to be highly dependent on prepaid customers.
+Mobile data services face government censoring and filtering.
+Lacks presence in the wireline sector for converged services.
+US sanctions put limits on potential network equipment partners.
+Opportunities Smartphone adoption is high and active 3G/4G users increased to 28% of total subscribers within a year of launching services.
+Strong take-up of mobile data services opens opportunity to expand advanced data- centric VAS.
+Continuing network roll-out programme will have a positive effect on future growth.
+Lifting of sanctions from 2016 will improve economic outlook and ease imports of network equipment and services.
+Threats The privatisation of TCI could raise the level of competition for MTN Irancell.
+Underdeveloped legal and judicial environment could pose challenges.